Germany profile - Timeline

 2008 October - Germany agrees a $68bn plan to save one of the country's largest banks, Hypo Real Estate, from collapse.

-European governments pledge up to 1.8 trillion euros as part of co-ordinated plans to shore up their financial sectors, hit hard by the global financial crisis.
-Germany says it will make as much as 500bn euros available in loan guarantees and capital to bolster the banking system.
+Germany says it will make as much as 500bn euros available in loan guarantees and capital to bolster the European banking system.

 2008 November - Germany is declared to be officially in recession.

 2009 February - Parliament approves $63bn stimulus package aimed at shoring up recession-hit economy.